QuickBooks Blog

 Errors of Principle

-Following this, you can look for errors committed due to the violation of accounting principles.
-That is an incorrect classification of expenditure or receipt between capital or revenue.
-Such an error may lead to under or overstating of income or assets or liabilities, etc.
+Following this, you can look for errors committed due to the violation of accounting principles, which are an incorrect classification of expenditure or receipt between capital or revenue.
+These errors may lead to under or overstating of income or assets or liabilities, etc.

 Compensating Errors